Best Resume Format for Any Job: Examples & Templates

 Selecting the best resume format can spell the difference between having a resume that wows recruiters and one that leaves them cold.

-For example, if you lack experience but use the chronological resume format, which focuses on work history, your resume might be underwhelming.
+For example, your resume might be underwhelming if you lack experience, but use the chronological resume format, which focuses on work history.

 To pick the best resume format for you, just answer these questions.

-If yes, then go with a functional format.
-If no, move on to number two.
+If yes, then opt for a functional resume.
+If not, move on to number two.

 If yes, then use a chronological format.
-If no, move on to number three.
+If not, move on to number three.

-If so, do you have experiences that can apply to the new job?
-If so, go with a chronological resume.
-If you’re short on related experience but have skills that match the new job, then a combination resume is your best resume format option.
+If you lack related experience but have skills that match the new job, a combination resume is the best resume format option.

 Check out Our 5-Star Reviews